MacCrimmon (piping family)

 Since 1967, the MacCrimmon Memorial Piobaireachd Competition has taken place every year at Dunvegan Castle where players complete to win the 'silver chanter'.
 Competitors only play tunes attributed to the legendary MacCrimmon family.

 The origins of the MacCrimmons has been speculative as little in the way of written history exists.
 In the 20th century the chiefs of Clan Macleod instated two MacCrimmons as hereditary pipers to the clan.
-Recent YDNA tests indicate that these two pipers (Canadians by birth) are connected to the MacCrimmons of Borreraig as far back as 1770.
+Recent YDNA tests indicate that these two pipers (Canadians by birth) are connected to the MacCrimmons of Borreraig since at least 1770.

 Origins

 The origin of the MacCrimmons is vague and has long been debated.
 One theory originating from Captain Neil MacLeod of Gesto was that the MacCrimmons descend from an Italian from the city of Cremona.
 Gesto was an intimate friend of Black John MacCrimmon (d 1822) the last hereditary piper to MacLeod, and it is reputed that from him Gesto received the "Cremona tradition".
 According to Gesto, the founder of the MacCrimmons was a priest from Cremona named Giuseppe Bruno, whose son Petrus (or Patrick Bruno) was born at Cremona in 1475 and later emigrated to Ulster in 1510.
 On Patrick's arrival in Ireland he then married the daughter of a piping family and Gaelicised his name.
 Gesto's origin for the MacCrimmons is not taken seriously by hostile writers today.
 According to Alastair Campbell of Airds the tradition was "fuelled by a non-Latinist finding the word 'Donald' in a 1612 Latin charter to Donald MacCrimmon, is that they were Italians from Cremona".

 It is generally accepted that the surname may be of Norse origin, with MacCrimmon being an Anglicised form of the Scottish Gaelic Mac Ruimein meaning "son of Ruimean".
 Ruimean is possibly a Gaelic form of the Old Norse personal name Hroðmundr which is composed of the elements hróð (meaning "fame") + mundr (meaning "protection").